This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Also known as holiday cottage mortgages, furnished holiday let mortgages are for properties used for short-term rentals, such as holiday accommodation.

-Yes, you are allowed to stay in your own FHL and can also rent it to friends and family at reduced rates, providing it still meets the FHL requirements.
+Yes, you are allowed to stay in your own FHL and can also rent it to friends and family at reduced rates, providing it still meets the FHL requirements with fully paid for lets amounting to at least 105 days.
 The number of days you can self-occupy a holiday let property have rules applied to them which you can find above on this page.